Blog Header Logo

 How to Clean a Hot Tub That Has Been Sitting

 It doesn't take long for spa water to go south when the hot tub has been sitting for days or weeks without being filtered or sanitized.
-How long?
 In moderate temperatures, spa water can stay fresh for up to two weeks, if covered tightly.
+For spas and hot tubs that have been sitting unused and unmaintained for a period longer than a few weeks, here's how to clean a hot tub and get it looking like new again.

 Spa water that sits longer than a week or two will begin to grow algae and bacteria, even without light and under a dark spa cover.
 Spas that sit untended will begin to grow biofilm or bacterial colonies.